tc09-brcm-social/smCurl/SmPolicies/README.md

 * jsetdisabled.sh -- set JSON policy to be disabled
 * jsetenabled.sh -- set JSON policy to be enabled
 * jsetexp.sh Expression -- set the expression to the JSON policy
+* junsetactexp.sh -- remove the active expression from the JSON policy
 * junsetexp.sh -- remove expression from the JSON policy
 * junsetrules.sh -- remove rules from the JSON policy
 * junsetvars.sh -- remove variables from the JSON policy